 This article, the video and the podcast accompany the Women of Mathematics photo exhibition.
+You can download Holly Krieger's exhibition poster by clicking here.
 To see more profiles of female mathematicians and to find out more about the exhibition, see here.
 Photographs by Henry Kenyon.

 Watch the interview with Holly Krieger in this video!

 Holly Krieger is a lecturer at the Department of Pure Mathematics and Mathematical Statistics, University of Cambridge, and Fellow and Director of Studies at Murray Edwards College.